-E. J. Strassburger was President of SMGG from 1980-2014.
+E. J. Strassburger was President of Strassburger McKenna Gutnick & Gefsky from 1980-2014.
 During that period, the firm expanded from 4 to 37 lawyers and extended its geographical reach from Allegheny to Beaver and Westmoreland Counties.
 Mr. Strassburger currently serves as Counsel to the Firm.

-For more than 40 years, Mr. Strassburger has been an active litigator, who has concentrated in complex commercial and Orphans’ Court litigation, municipal law, and appellate practice.
+For almost 50 years, Mr. Strassburger has been an active litigator, who has concentrated in complex commercial and Orphans’ Court litigation, municipal law, and appellate practice.
 For the past 30+ years, he has balanced his litigation practice with estate planning and administration.

 Mr. Strassburger has been the lead attorney in more than 60 cases decided in the Pennsylvania and federal appellate courts, which have included landmark decisions involving real estate, municipal, employment, mineral and public utility law.

 Mr. Strassburger is a pioneer in school choice reform in Western Pennsylvania.
 He represented the Wilkinsburg School Board in its privatization of Turner Elementary School, which lead to the passage of the Pennsylvania Charter School Act.

-Mr. Strassburger also understands the complex relationships that municipalities have with other government bodies and businesses.
-As the long-time solicitor for Findlay Township, he helped secure an agreement with Allegheny County that enabled the township to collect parking taxes at Pittsburgh International Airport..
+Mr. Strassburger has also played a pivotal role in resolving complex municipal disputes’ As the solicitor for Findlay Township, he secured an agreement with Allegheny County that enabled the township to collect parking taxes at Pittsburgh International Airport..
 He also represented Findlay Township in a multi-million dollar settlement of a tax dispute with a solid waste management contractor.
-For Monroeville, Mr. Strassburger collected millions of dollars in taxes from a Fortune 500 company.
-On behalf of Sabre Systems and Service, a real estate appraisal contractor, he negotiated a substantial settlement in a dispute with Allegheny County involving a court-ordered reassessment of all 580,000 properties in the county.
+For the municipality of Monroeville, Mr. Strassburger collected millions of dollars in taxes from a Fortune 500 company.
+On behalf of Sabre Systems and Service, a real estate appraisal contractor, he negotiated a substantial settlement in a dispute with Allegheny County involving a court-ordered reassessment of all 580,000 properties in the County.

-Mr. Strassburger and his psychologist wife, Mona, live in Squirrel Hill.
+Mr. Strassburger and his wife, Mona, a retired psychologist, live in Squirrel Hill.
 They have two grown children and three grandsons.
 He is the third generation of lawyers on both the paternal and maternal sides of his family.
 His son (Jordan) and nephew (David) represent the fourth generation in the firm.
-His grandfather, the late Eugene B. Strassburger, co-founded the firm in 1919, and was one of the authors of the Uniform Commercial Code.
+His grandfather, the late Eugene B. Strassburger, co-founded the firm over a century ago, and was one of the drafters of the Uniform Commercial Code.